canlab/Paradigms_Public/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Instructions for adding paradigms:

+- One folder per experiment
+- Folder naming convention: YEAR_LEADPERSON_PROJECTCODE_OTHERKEYWORDS
+- Readme file in each folder called Readme_for_paradigm_files.rtf
+- Update that file and fill in info
+- Update master Readme.md with folder name and short description.
+Folder names should appear in Readme.md in the same order as they are listed in Finder/File system.